SonarSource/gh-action-lt-backlog/SubmitReview/ReadMe.md

 # SubmitReview

-Move fixed Jira tickets using the 'Request Changes' transition after submitting a review on a pull request.
+Move fixed Jira tickets using the 'Request Changes' or 'Approved' transition after submitting a review on a pull request.

+If the pull request has been approved, the `Approved` transition will be used, moving, typically, it would a ticket from`IN REVIEW` to `APPROVED`.
-Typically, it would a ticket from `IN REVIEW` to `IN PROGRESS`.
+If changes are requested, the `Request Changes` transition will be used, moving, typically, it would a ticket from`IN REVIEW` to `IN PROGRESS`.

 This action will attempt to move all tickets mentionned in the pull request title.